dotnet/standard/Microsoft.Packaging.Tools.Trimming/docs/trimming.md

 For example:
 Suppose `foo.dll` depends on `somelibrary.dll` but that dependency is dynamic.
 The developer of `foo.dll` can specify this dependency by placing a file foo.dll.dependencies next to foo.dll where the content of that file is a single line: `somelibrary.dll`.

+#### Related files
+MSBuild locates related files when it resovles assemblies: things like PDBs, XML docs, and pri files.
+These are defined by AllowedReferenceRelatedFileExtensions and are added by ResolveAssemblyReferences and represented with OriginalItemSpec pointing to the item they were related to.
+We'll include these related files by default when ever the file they are related to is included.

 ### Package relationships
 Packages are related to other packages by dependencies.
 Files are related to packages if they are contained in a package.